Sailor (band): Revival

 In 1989, Sailor reformed to release a new album after a ten-year silence with two new singles, "The Secretary" and "La Cumbia".
 The band started touring again in 1993, and performed on many television programmes in Europe.
 In 1995, Kajanus departed the band again to pursue other projects.

 The arrival of Peter Lincoln saw Sailor issue their first live album, Live in Berlin.
 Original member Marsh left in 1999, and was replaced by Anthony England.
 England left the band in May 2001, to be replaced by Rob Alderton; the new line-up recorded their first DVD in November 2002.
-In 2004, Sailor were voted the 45th-most successful pop band of the last 40 years in Germany.
+In 2004, Sailor in a German TV show were named the 45th-most successful pop band of the last 40 years in Germany.
 A biography of the group by James McCarraher, entitled A Glass of Champagne – The Official Sailor Story, was published in June 2004.
 Alderton left in July 2005, and Marsh returned to the line-up.

 Buried Treasure, a double album of previously recorded material, was released in February 2006.
 By September, Lincoln had left Sailor to join Sweet.
 After this, Marsh's classically trained son Oliver joined the band as their new guitarist and lead singer.
 He was replaced in 2009 by Nick Parvin but rejoined in May 2011 along with his brother Thomas, who joined as drummer, replacing Serpell.
+According to the band's own website, Sailor stopped performing in May 2014.